Which Steam Deck Model To Get

 Source: /u/MiChAeLoKGB

 The anti-glare coating on the 512GB model isn’t a game changer and might not be enough to justify the price, but it’s a nice addition.
-While its screen isn’t as good as Nintendo Switch’s Oled screen, the anti-glare coating makes it so that the Steam Deck is almost playable in bright sunlight or in outdoor conditions by reducing the reflection from the screen.
+The anti-glare coating makes it so that the Steam Deck is more playable in bright sunlight or in outdoor conditions by reducing the reflection from the screen.
+On both the LCD and OLED the anti-glare screen mutes the colors every so slightly.

 As we discussed, all three models of the Steam Deck come with a carrying case.
 The 64GB and 256GB models have a standard carrying case, and the 512GB variant has an exclusive carrying case with slight changes.